Weelorum/WeeDeeplinkKit/README.md

 ### 3. Check Deferred Deep Link Attribution

 Call after launch to check if the user arrived via a deep link clicked before the app was installed.
-The SDK collects a privacy-preserving device fingerprint (hashed IP with a daily rotating salt, screen dimensions, language, and timezone) and sends it to the attribution endpoint.
+The SDK collects a device fingerprint (screen dimensions, language, and timezone) and sends it to the attribution endpoint.
 ```swift
 Task {
     let attribution = try await WeeDeeplinkSDK.shared.checkAttribution()